SafeSquid-Github/SafeSquid_Troubleshooting_Interface/README.md

 For users who are not so comformatble with command line interface can only easy troubleshoot issues simply from there browser.

 To start using the project follow below steps:
+**NOTE:** Websocketd is available on ubuntu versions 20.04 and above.
 1. Install websocketd
 ```
 apt update && apt install websocketd